-Tim was formerly a Postdoctoral Fellow in Sociology and Computer Science at the Australian National University.
-His research combines computational methods with social theory to study online networks and platforms, with a particular interest in content production, ratings and rankings devices, and political bots.
-He is a Chief Investigator of an ARC Discovery Project that utilises large-scale hyperlink network analysis and web experiments to comparatively assess the web presence of 10 countries.
-He develops open source software tools for big data analysis, and has published in journals such as Information, Communication & Society, Information Polity, Big Data & Society, and Critical Social Policy.
+Dr Timothy Graham is Senior Lecturer in Digital Media at the Queensland University of Queensland (QUT).
+His research combines computational methods with social theory to study online networks and platforms, with a particular interest in online bots and trolls, disinformation, and online ratings and rankings devices.
+He develops open source software tools for social media data analysis, and has published in journals such as Information, Communication & Society, Information Polity, Big Data & Society, and Social Media + Society.

 In 2021, Tim was announced as an ARC Discovery Early Career Researcher Award recipient and was awarded funding for his project, Combating Coordinated Inauthentic Behaviour on Social Media.

 - Graham, T., Bruns, A., Angus, D., Hurcombe, E. & Hames, S. (2021). #IStandWithDan versus #DictatorDan: the polarised dynamics of Twitter discussions about Victoria's COVID-19 restrictions.
 Media International Australia, 179(1), 127–148 . https://eprints.qut.edu.au/207260

 - Maloney, M., Roberts, S. & Graham, T. (2019).
 Gender, masculinity and video gaming: Analysing Reddit's r/gaming community.
 Palgrave Pivot. https://eprints.qut.edu.au/133928